 CERIC Facilities operational status

-Due to the COVID-19 outbreak the operation of some of the CERIC facilities has been disrupted.
-If you have a proposal scheduled in the following months, we kindly invite you to check the list below for an overview.
+Due to the COVID-19 outbreak the operation of some of the CERIC facilities has been disrupted or additional documentation may be required to access some of the countries.
+If you have a proposal scheduled, we kindly invite you to check the list below for an overview.

 Some of the CERIC’s facilities are still running and are available for Fast Track access for COVID19-related research.
 Learn more on how to submit your proposal here.